 “Why would they?”
-My fiancé and I were sure we had heard God give us the
+My fiancé and I were sure we had heard God give us the go-ahead to marry.

 We met with a licensed therapist who was kind and funny and made us feel at ease.
 “It’s wise that you came for counseling,” he said.
 “You’re both bringing baggage into this marriage.
 It’s good to figure out what that is and formulate a plan of action for success.”